-Representations and Warranties With respect to each Mortgage Loan, the representations and warranties set forth in Appendix E.

-With respect to a Mortgage Loan, each of the following breaches of the Representations and Warranties will be deemed to have a Material Adverse Effect if such breach occurred during the Warranty Period and the breach is:

-- (a) A breach of the "Regulatory Compliance", "Mortgage Loan Instrument", "Rescission" or "High-Cost Loans" Representation and Warranty that: - (i) causes the Trust to be subject to assignee liability as owner of the Mortgage Loan; or - (ii) prevents the Trust from enforcing the Mortgage Loan through foreclosure. - (b) A breach of the "Non-routine Litigation" Representation and Warranty and the litigation at issue causes a Significant Actual Loss or results in substantial risk of a Significant Actual Loss to the Trust. - (c) A breach of the "No Encumbrances or Pledges" Representation and Warranty that resulted in Seller being unable to convey ownership of the Mortgage Loan on the Closing Date.

-Material Adverse Effect

-- (d) A breach of the "Title, Lien Priority" or "Taxes Paid" Representation and Warranty that caused the mortgage to not be in first lien position as of the Closing Date and Seller had not provided title insurance insuring that the mortgage was in first lien position. - (e) A breach of the "Hazard Insurance" or "Flood Insurance" Representation and Warranty and (i) the physical condition of the mortgaged property was substantially different on the Closing Date from the information provided in the BPOs and servicing notes provided with the offering materials, and (ii) such difference resulted in a Significant Actual Loss. - (f) A breach of the "1-4 Family; U.S." Representation and Warranty that caused a Significant Actual Loss to the Trust. - (g) A breach of the "Data" Representation and Warranty that caused a Significant Actual Loss to the Trust or a material diminution in value of such Mortgage Loan.

-With respect to any Mortgage Loan, a breach of a Representation and Warranty made by the Seller on the Closing Date that results in a Material Adverse Effect.
+Representations and Warranties Material Adverse Effect With respect to each Mortgage Loan, the representations and warranties set forth in Appendix E. Material Adverse Effect With respect to a Mortgage Loan, each of the following breaches of the Representations and Warranties will be deemed to have a Material Adverse Effect if such breach occurred during the Warranty Period and the breach is: (a) A breach of the "Regulatory Compliance", "Mortgage Loan Instrument", "Rescission" or "High-Cost Loans" Representation and Warranty that: (i) causes the Trust to be subject to assignee liability as owner of the Mortgage Loan; or (ii) prevents the Trust from enforcing the Mortgage Loan through foreclosure. (b) A breach of the "Non-routine Litigation" Representation and Warranty and the litigation at issue causes a Significant Actual Loss or results in substantial risk of a Significant Actual Loss to the Trust. (c) A breach of the "No Encumbrances or Pledges" Representation and Warranty that resulted in Seller being unable to convey ownership of the Mortgage Loan on the Closing Date. (d) A breach of the "Title, Lien Priority" or "Taxes Paid" Representation and Warranty that caused the mortgage to not be in first lien position as of the Closing Date and Seller had not provided title insurance insuring that the mortgage was in first lien position. (e) A breach of the "Hazard Insurance" or "Flood Insurance" Representation and Warranty and (i) the physical condition of the mortgaged property was substantially different on the Closing Date from the information provided in the BPOs and servicing notes provided with the offering materials, and (ii) such difference resulted in a Significant Actual Loss. (f) A breach of the "1-4 Family; U.S." Representation and Warranty that caused a Significant Actual Loss to the Trust. (g) A breach of the "Data" Representation and Warranty that caused a Significant Actual Loss to the Trust or a material diminution in value of such Mortgage Loan. (h) A breach of the "Damage/Condemnation" Representation and Warranty that caused a Significant Actual Loss to the Trust.
+Material Breach With respect to any Mortgage Loan, a breach of a Representation and Warranty made by the Seller on the Closing Date that results in a Material Adverse Effect.